NgocVinhonGit26/OOP_Project/README.md

 To login into admin account in Online version use following credentials:
-- username: anonymousAdmin@amail.com
+- username: vinh.pn@mail.com
-- password: admin123
+- password: admin